udacity/CarND-Vehicle-Detection/writeup.md

 * `range = (0, 256)`

 #### 2. Explain how you settled on your final choice of HOG parameters.
+The hog parameters and color space was selected by looking tweaking parameters that gave the best SVM classifier test score.
+The lecture notes mentioned that cars had a bias towards saturation, so I tried the `HLS`, `HSV` colorspace.
+Additional colorspaces like `LUV`, `YUV`, and `YCrCb` were tried.

+The best result came from `YCrCb` color space with these HOG parameters
+* `orientations = 9`
+* `pixels_per_cell = (8, 8)`
+* `cells_per_block = 2`
+* `transform_sqrt = True` # for normalization to reduce effects of shadowing & illumination variance

 ![alt text][image2]
-I tried various combinations of parameters and...

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The classifier training code can be found in the `train_classifier` method on line `40` in `p5.py`.
 The classifier first reads in all the image files for each class.
 It generates a y-label vector (1 for car, 0 for non-car).
 For each image, the HOG, spatial binning, and color histogram features are extracted and appended a feature set array.
-This data is normalied using `StandardScaler` from `sklearn.preprocessing`.
+This data is normalized using `StandardScaler` from `sklearn.preprocessing`.
 The parameters for feature extraction are defined above in section 1.

 The data set is then further randomized and split into 80% training and 20% validation set.